Fismes: Demography

-In 2017 the commune had 5,487 inhabitants.
+The inhabitants of the commune are known as Fismois or Fismoises in French.

 Economy

 The local economy was dominated by the presence of a sugar factory which ceased operations in 1978.
 The activity of light metalworking has also been present for a long time.

 Since 2008 the commune of Fismes has been integrated into the production zone for Champagne.
 The parcels of land authorized for planting vineyards are not yet known.

 The main business enterprises are Campa (manufacturing premium electric heaters), Finaxo (methods for water treatment and waste), Profinox, Fimaluplast (Aluminium Joinery and PVC), and Experton-Revollier (wire mesh surfaces); a family group recently took over the Ghent company.

 Culture and heritage

 Civil heritage

 The commune has a number of buildings and structures that are registered as historical monuments: